Thursday, 31 December 2020

 1. The Ancient Greeks couldn't see blue because they had no word for it.

-2. Marriages were all arranged; romantic love was invented by 19th century poets.
+2. Marriages were all arranged; everyone got married in their teens; romantic love was invented by 19th century poets.

-3. Nobody washed, look at Queen Elizabeth I – she had a bath once a year "whether she needed it or not".
+3. Nobody washed, look at Queen Elizabeth I – she had a bath once a year "whether she needed it or no".

 4. Nobody drank water, because it was contaminated; they drank alcohol instead and were drunk all the time.

 5. Spices were popular – to disguise the taste of rotting meat.
-(Somehow at the same time food was unpalatably bland because only the very rich could afford spices.)
+(At the same time food was unpalatably bland because only the very rich could afford spices.
+All spices were hot.)

 6. Medieval theologians argued about how many angels could dance on the point of a pin.